JonasAls89/geodata/README.md

 # Geodata-Connector

 ## This is a repo for connecting to geodata.no
-This repo allows you to send x and y coordinates from SESAM and then in return get kommunenr, gårdsnr og bruksnr.
+This repo allows you to send a wkid and x and y coordinates from SESAM and then in return get kommunenr, gårdsnr og bruksnr.

 ### To install requirements run the following